 When the Relief Society was first organized, there were nineteen members, plus officers.
 By the following March, there were 1158 members attending.
 They outgrew their meeting room almost immediately, so they met in “The Grove”, where the spillage of sisters could all be included.
 The Society became so popular that even “unseemly women” wanted to join.
 Stricter rules were adopted to control the incoming, and finally they resorted to insisting that each new member “present a certificate of her good moral character, signed by two or more responsible persons.”

-Since Zina Young’s presidency to Barbara Smith’s, our Relief Society has been a chartered member of the National, and International, Woman’s Organization.
+From Zina Young’s presidency to Barbara Smith’s, our Relief Society has been a charter member of the National, and International, Woman’s Organization.
 Our presidents have served on the boards, as Vice President, and even President, of the National organization.
 We have indeed been visible to the world.

 Before the 1970’s, a sister was a member of the Relief Society ONLY if she paid her dues.
 Along with the consolidated schedule, dues were dropped, all women were instant members at age eighteen, and some women were forced to sacrifice their Sunday Relief Society for their callings in the MIA and Primary.
 Over the years, these other auxiliaries have claimed our sisters in such a way that they don’t feel they belong to Relief Society anymore.